 The CFF credential is granted to individual CPAs, not the firm for which that CPA works.
-However, if all partners or shareholders of a firm currently hold active CFF credentials, it is permissible under AICPA Ethics Rule 502 for a firm to hold itself out as Certified in Financial Forensics and to use the CFF credential digital badge on its general letterhead and firm marketing materials.
+However, if all partners or shareholders of a firm currently hold active CFF credentials, it is permissible under AICPA Ethics Rule 502 for a firm to hold itself out as Certified in Financial Forensics and to use the CFF credential logo on its general letterhead and firm marketing materials.

-The use of the CFF credential digital badge on letterhead, business cards and other marketing materials is governed by the rules of the board of accountancy in the state(s) in which you practice.
+The use of the CFF credential logo on letterhead, business cards and other marketing materials is governed by the rules of the board of accountancy in the state(s) in which you practice.
 Most state accountancy laws are currently silent on whether CPAs can use the CFF credential logo mark in these ways.
 In 1994, the U.S. Supreme Court decided the Ibanez case, which held that states couldn't prohibit a CPA from using a specialty credential, such as the CFF credential, unless there is factual proof of real or potential harm.

 An individual CPA who holds the CFF credential may use it following their name.
 State accountancy rules may impose other restrictions.
 There is no single prescribed format -- members may want to use "CPA, CFF" or "CPA/CFF" after their names.
 If you run into any problems with your state board of accountancy regarding use of the CFF credential logo after your name, please contact us at CFF@aicpa.org.

-Member CFF credential holder digital badge FAQs
+Member CFF credential holder logo FAQs

 - Is there a minimum print size for the logo?